Overview

 # {:name=>"Pen", :price=>1.50, :quantity=>5}

-method provides detailed object representation that includes class information and internal state.
-Different Ruby classes implement inspect
+The inspect method provides detailed object representation that includes class information and internal state.
+Different Ruby classes implement inspect to show relevant details for debugging purposes.

 str = "Hello\nWorld"